DCC-Lab/RayTracing/README.md

 17. ex17.py An optical system with vendor lenses
 18. ex18.py Laser beam and vendor lenses
-19. ex19.py Cavity round trip and calculated laser modes .... and more complete examples at /Users/dccote/GitHub/RayTracing/raytracing/examples
+19. ex19.py Cavity round trip and calculated laser modes .... and more complete examples at /somedirectory/on/your/machine
 ```

- You can run them all with `python -m raytracing -e all` (see them all below).

- **You will also find more complete examples** in the [examples](https://github.com/DCC-Lab/RayTracing/tree/master/raytracing/examples) directory, distributed with the module.
+ You can run them all with `python -m raytracing -e all` (see them all below) to get a flavour of what is possible (note: in the US, it will give you a flavor of what is possible instead).
+Notice the command will tell you where the directory with all the tests is on your machine. **You will find more complete examples** in that [examples](https://github.com/DCC-Lab/RayTracing/tree/master/raytracing/examples) directory, distributed with the module.
 For instance, `illuminator.py` to see a Kohler illuminator, and `invariant.py` to see an example of the role of lens diameters to determine the field of view.
-However, you can also run the module directly with `python -m raytracing`, which will run the following code (`__main__.py`) to give you a flavour of what is possible (note: in the US, it will give you a flavor of what is possible instead):